shabiel/ewd-vista/README.md

 export GTMCI=/home/osehra/qewd/node_modules/nodem/resources/nodem.ci
 ````

-On Cache: Obtain cache.node from Intersystems and rename it as cache.node and place into the qewd folder.
+On Cache: Obtain cache0610.node from Intersystems and rename it as cache.node and place into the qewd/node\_modules folder.

+Load the routines in the routines folder into Cache.
+Use [IN^%][http://www.hardhats.org/tools/%25%20routine.html] on Cache.
+Routines get automatically copied on GT.M.

 Then install QEWD Monitor: